 Tricyclic antidepressant

-Can I use prescribed medications and over-the-counter (OTC) drugs and perform safety sensitive functions?
+Can they use prescribed medications and over-the-counter (OTC) drugs and perform safety sensitive functions?

 Prescription medicine and OTC drugs may be allowed.
-However, you shall meet the following minimum standards:
+However, these shall meet the following minimum standards:

-The medicine is prescribed to you by a licensed physician, such as your personal doctor.
+The medicine is prescribed to the employee by a licensed physician, such as, their personal doctor.

-The treating/prescribing physician has made a good faith judgment that the use of the substance at the prescribed or authorized dosage level is consistent with the safe performance of your duties.
+The treating/prescribing physician has made a good faith judgment that the use of the substance at the prescribed or authorized dosage level is consistent with the safe performance of the SSAA duties.

 The substance is used at the dosage prescribed or authorized.

-If you are being treated by more than one physician, you shall show that at least one of the treating doctors has been informed of all prescribed and authorized medications and has determined that the use of the medications is consistent with the safe performance of your duties.
+If the person is being treated by more than one physician, they shall show that at least one of the treating doctors has been informed of all prescribed and authorized medications and that doctor has determined that the use of the medications is consistent with the safe performance of your duties.

-Taking the prescription medication and performing your safety-sensitive functions is not prohibited by CAA regulations.
-However, if you are using prescription or over-the-counter medication, check first with AME, but do not forget to consult your industry specific regulations before deciding to perform safety-sensitive tasks.
+Taking the prescription medication and performing SSAA functions is not prohibited by CAA regulations.
+However, if that person is using prescription or over-the-counter medication, check first with AME, but do not forget to consult your industry specific regulations before deciding to perform safety-sensitive aviation tasks.
 Also be sure to refer to your company’s policy regarding prescription drugs.

-When will I be tested?
+When will employees be tested?

-Safety-sensitive employees are subject to drug or alcohol testing in the following situations:
+SSAA employees are subject to drug or alcohol testing in the following situations:

 Pre-employment.